dgaydukov/cert-spring5/files/spring5.md

 }
 ```

+You can also use declarative approach to register beans with jmx console using following annotations:
-You can add `@EnableMBeanExport` to config bean to enable support for registering mbeans with annotations.
+* `@EnableMBeanExport` to config bean to enable support for registering mbeans with annotations.
-You can also add `@ManagedResource(description = "JMX managed resource", objectName = "jmxDemo:name=myService")` to your bean directly.
+* `@ManagedResource(description = "JMX managed resource", objectName = "jmxDemo:name=myService")` to your bean directly.
-And add `@ManagedOperation` to any method you want to be able to call from jmx console.
+* `@ManagedOperation` to any method you want to be able to call from jmx console.
 If you want to expose property add `@ManagedAttribute(description = "myProp")`

 You can also add hibernate to jmx console by adding following props